Sao Shwe Thaik: President

-Sao Shwe Thaik became the president of the Union of Burma on 4 January 1948 at its independence, served as the head of state until 16 March 1952.
+Having been elected by the Constituent Assembly of Burma, Sao Shwe Thaik became the Provisional President of the Union of Burma on 4 January 1948 at its independence, served as the head of state until 16 March 1952.
 The following is his first presidential address to the nation on the day of independence, 4 January 1948.

 Let us rejoice at the independence which has come to us today, the result of sacrifices undergone by us and those who preceded us in the years that have passed.
 Let us rejoice also that the independence has come not as a result of armed conflict but as the fruit of friendly negotiations with that great nation whose political bonds we replace by mutual consent to-day with the stronger bonds of friendship and goodwill.

 Today is for us not only a day of freedom but also a day of reunion.
 For a long time, the principal races of Burma, the Kachins and the Chins have tended to look upon themselves as separate national units.
 Of late, a nobler vision, the vision of a Union of Burma, has moved our hearts, and we stand united to-day as one nation determined to work in unity and concord for the advancement of Burma’s interests and for the speedy attainment of her due position as one of the great nations of the world.
 It is unity which has brought our struggle for independence to this early fruition and may unity continue to be the watchword for every member of the Sovereign Independent Republic to be henceforth known as the Union of Burma.